-- 1.1 This report introduces the draft Economic Growth Strategy 2030 which provides direction for Torbay Council and its partners responsible for championing Torbay and delivering with its communities in respect of the economic development of the place. - 1.2 Torbay Council, through TDA, has been delivering the Economic Repositioning Plan for 2 years.
+- 1.1 This report introduces the draft Economic Growth Strategy 2030 which provides direction for Torbay Council and its partners responsible for championing Torbay and delivering, with its communities, in respect of the economic development of the place. - 1.2 Torbay Council, through TDA, has been delivering the Economic Repositioning Plan for 2 years.
 The Plan was developed in response to the Covid 19 Pandemic and whilst several actions remain relevant, the challenges facing the economy are now more pronounced.
-As a result, a new Strategy is required that will address these new challenges, build upon our successes, and drive Torbay's economy forward. - 1.3 The extent of the challenges facing Torbay's economy, suggest that there is a compelling argument for economic growth to be the strategic priority for the Council in the coming years given the risk that a failing economy presents for education, health and other outcomes. - 1.4 Since the Repositioning Plan was approved Torbay has secured significant capital funding that will catalyse change and growth in Torquay and Paignton, complementing private investment and allowing for a refocused strategy. - 1.5 Like the preceding Economic Strategies, this new Strategy will be evidence led.
-To support this, a revised Evidence Base document has been developed that will inform the new strategy (see appendix 1). - 1.6 Recognising the complexity of the issues leading to slower growth and ultimately resulting in poorer outcomes and experiences for the community this report recommends that the strategy set an ambition for the longer term, to 2030.
+As a result, a new Strategy is required that will address these challenges, build upon our successes, and drive Torbay's economy forward. - 1.3 The extent of the challenges facing Torbay's economy set out a compelling argument for economic growth to be the strategic priority for the Council in the coming years given the risk that a failing economy presents for education, health and other outcomes.
+Ensuring that there are resources to deliver the subsequent action plan at a time of likely spending restrictions on Councils will be difficult notwithstanding the significant capital funding that has been secured in the past two years and which will catalyse town centre change. - 1.4 Like the preceding Economic Strategies, this new Strategy is evidence led.
+To support this, a revised Evidence Base document has been developed that will inform the new strategy (see appendix 1). - 1.5 Recognising the complexity of the issues leading to slower growth, and ultimately resulting in poorer outcomes and experiences for the community, this report recommends that the strategy set an ambition for the longer term, to 2030.
 This longer time frame, with a clear vision that communities and partners can endorse and support, is underpinned by shorter term actions and indicators that are subject to review at a period to be determined by Cabinet.